 New 460 foot handicap accessible boardwalk

-Eshqua Bog Natural Area is co-owned and managed by The Nature Conservancy in Vermont and The New England Wildflower Society.
-We recently installed a 460 foot accessible boardwalk so that more people could enjoy Eshqua's natural treasures from its multiple viewing platforms and benches.
+Eshqua Bog Natural Area is co-owned and managed by The Nature Conservancy in Vermont and Native Plant Trust.
+We recently installed a 460-foot accessible boardwalk so that more people could enjoy Eshqua's natural treasures from its multiple viewing platforms and benches.
 The boardwalk was designed and installed by Josh Ryan and his team from Timber and Stone, LLC., “The new boardwalk and entrance trail provides equal access to all visitors who seek an opportunity to view this unique wetland.
 While the trail was built to comply with accessibility standards, we were committed to creating a curvilinear boardwalk that beckons users to explore further.”